 With Monopoli a five minute train ride from Polignano A Mare, it makes for a very enjoyable and easy half or full day trip.
 While trains are frequent, Polignano a Mare is serviced by regional trains only, so the high speed trains stopping at Monopoli do not stop at Polignano a Mare.
 For more information check the Trenitalia website here and check the departures board so you don’t end up in Bari by mistake!

 Monopoli’s historic centre is an easy and flat 10 minute walk from the train station.
 It’s historic town is a maze of windy streets lined with whitewashed buildings that are pretty in every direction, complete with clothes hanging out the windows and potted plants lining small courtyards.

 After finding your way out of the maze of streets, grab a gelato and stroll around the small boat harbour, Via Porto and its walls and Castello Carlo V.

 Polignano a Mare ended up being one of my favourite towns in Puglia.
 Have you visited the region?
 Is there any highlights I’ve missed?
-Leave me a comment below 🙂
+I’d love to hear from you, so leave me a comment below!